 How to Create a Great Affiliate Program

-Here is the secret for successful marketing towards any new channel: 1) Execution is everything.
-2) Espionage is the best place to start your plan.
+Here is the secret to successful marketing in any new channel: 1) Execution is everything.
+2) Espionage is a great place to start.

-Before you start your Affiliate program, you should create Publisher accounts on the large legacy Affiliate networks, such as CJ.com or Impact.com.
-These public marketplace platforms are always looking for interesting new Affiliates and they’re happy to approve new, legitimate company accounts (if they ask, you can always tell them you’re considering promoting products via email newsletter).
+Before you start your affiliate program, create publisher accounts on the large legacy affiliate networks, such as CJ.com or Impact.com.
+These public marketplace platforms are always looking for interesting new affiliates and they’re happy to approve new, legitimate company accounts.
+(If they ask, you can always tell them you’re considering promoting products via email newsletter.)

 Anatomy of a Great Affiliate Program

 - Calculate the Customer Lifetime Value (CLTV) as a baseline for how much each new customer is worth.
-Their value isn’t just held in the first purchase, but also their repeated purchases and any residual referral benefits.
-For subscription-type products with normal churn, a good rule of thumb is a payout based around the first 3 months of what you earn.
+Their value isn’t just in the first purchase, but also their repeated purchases and any residual referral benefits.
+For subscription type products with normal churn, a good rule of thumb is a payout based around the first 3 months of what you earn.

-4. Strong Offer descriptions that allow your Affiliates to quickly understand the unique selling proposition of your products.
+- Strong offer descriptions that allow your affiliates to quickly understand the unique selling proposition of your products.

-a.
-For banner ads, use your competitor’s ads as a guideline for how your ads should look.
-Here are the recommended starting banner ad sizes you should create (in pixels) to cover the majority of your Affiliate’s needs: 320x50, 300x250, 468x60 and 160x600.
+For banner ads, use your competitors’ ads as a guideline for how your ads should look.
+Here are the recommended starting banner ad sizes you should create (in pixels) to cover the majority of your affiliates’ needs: 320x50, 300x250, 468x60 and 160x600.

-b.
-You also need text ads, as many of your Publishers promote these inside the content sections of their own properties or through text ad placements on websites.
-You want a text ad covering all of your major product categories and a few text ads with strong coupon-based messaging.
+For text ads, you want to cover all of your major product categories and provide a few text ads with strong coupon-based messaging.